 Globalization critic Jeremy Rifkin has suggested there may be a need to establish a World Cultural Organization to help represent diverse cultures and put cultural protection on an equal footing with the WTOan international body dealing with the rules of trade between participating nations (Rifkin, 2001).

 Another group, the International Network for Cultural Diversity, has made a similar argument for an institution to ensure that culture is be protected.
+Their campaigns include protecting cultures in the Southern Hemisphere and using international legal instruments to protect culture (INCD, 2003).
 The INCD has proposed that:

 1. Governments must not enter into any agreements that constrain local cultures and the policies that support them.